Subscribe to Pro or Enterprise plans to unlock this feature.

 The revenue from the cargo segment has been fairly stable over the years with small variabilities between quarters, the revenue from other sources saw a huge drop after 2016 and is still not back to the same position and the revenue from passenger airlines has seen stable growth year over year and quarter on quarter as well.
 The coronavirus outbreak is going to have a major impact on the aviation sector as flight operations have been halted and there is no inflow of cash for these companies.
 Almost all airline firms are expected to undergo huge losses from this pandemic especially in the early quarters of 2020.

-Did you like Delta Airlines’s Revenue by Segment statistic?
-Get access to such granular datasets by registering for free.
+Did you like Delta Airlines’ Revenue by Segment statistic?

 Always know what you’ll pay.
 No hidden costs or surprises.